Market Neutral Definition

 - When we purchase a stock (long position), we expect the stock price to increase so that we can sell it later at a higher price and earn the differential amount.
 When we short-selling (short position), we expect the stock price to decrease so that we can buy it later at a lower price and earn the differential amount.

 - The volatility of stock means the movement of the stock during the trade period.
 So, no movement means no volatility.
 Market Neutral strategy plays around the volatility.
 The basic objective is to reduce risk and not volatility.
-In fact, traders love volatility and there is the risk-loving world for traders or arbitragers.
+In fact, traders love volatility, and there is a risk-loving world for traders or arbitragers.

 Types of Market Neutral Strategies